 Location of Borris village:

-The village is lovely and looks like the time stoped here.
-Below my photos taken in July 2021.
+The village is lovely and looks like time stopped here.
+Below are photos I took in July 2021.

 My home town, born in the cottages in 1953 .love going back to borris for visit.
 No place like home as they say.